znck/vuepack/README.md

-# vuepack
+# VuePack

-Publish .vue files in NPM packages
+> EXPERIMENTAL: DO NOT USE IN PRODUCTION.

+A tool to normalize `.vue` components so they can be published in NPM packages as it is.